2026 Castafari Offshore Fishing Seminar Schedule

 -

-Jigging Tactics For Big Bluefin & Bigeye (Don't Lose Fish After 4 Hours)
+Jigging Tactics For Big Bluefin (Don't Lose Fish After 4 Hours)

 Capt.
 Matt Perachio

 During the past few seasons, the jigging game has revolutionized the way we catch bluefin tuna, especially giants.
 New and improved tackle, innovative terminal gear, modernized hooks, and bullet-proof connections have enabled fishermen to step up their game against much bigger fish.
 It is common knowledge that jigs work just as effectively as live bait.
-Learn what tools, tackle, and skills you need to get you in the game, and how to get the bites. **Matt will be hosting a connections workshop after this talk at 4:30pm in Workshop Room 2.
+Learn what tools, tackle, and skills you need to get you in the game **Matt will be hosting a connections workshop after this talk at 4:30pm in Workshop Room 2.

 -